Skip to main content

 You can either disable the automation using its on/off toggle, or configure an end condition in the recurrence settings (stop after N occurrences or after a specific date).

-What is the difference between "Change Column Value" and "Add Value"?
+What is the difference between "Change Column Value", "Add Value", and "Remove Value"?

 Change Column Value replaces the current value entirely.
-Add Value appends to the existing value, which is useful for multi-select, labels, or users columns where you want to add without removing what is already there.
+Add Value appends a value to the existing ones, and Remove Value takes a single value out while leaving the rest --- both are designed for multi-select, labels, and users columns where you want to adjust one entry without disturbing the others.

 • Filters & Sorting --- The same filter operators used in automation trigger conditions.